Updates:

 Does the registration cost include hotel reservation?

 No. You must make your own hotel reservation.
-TCPI will have a room block with a special rate for the 2026 Symposium.
+TCPI has a room block with a special rate for the 2026 Symposium (click the 'Hotel' tab for more information).

 Can I obtain continuing education credits (CLE or CPE) by attending this conference?